AmitPr/async-oneshot-channel/README.md

 [![Documentation](https://docs.rs/async-oneshot-channel/badge.svg)](
 https://docs.rs/async-oneshot-channel)

-A simple (<100 lines of logic) "oneshot" channel for asynchronously sending a single value between tasks, in a thread-safe manner.
+A simple (<150 LoC, dependency-free) "oneshot" channel for asynchronously sending a single value between tasks, in a thread-safe and async-runtime-agnostic manner.
 This implementation supports cloned senders while ensuring only one send operation will succeed.

 ## Usage